01 of 06

 05 of 06

-PROBLEM: Unit Will Not Turn On
+Unit Will Not Turn On

-The unit is not plugged in completely, or the household electrical circuit's breaker has tripped or the fuse has blown.
+This could happen simply because the unit is not plugged in completely, or the household electrical circuit's breaker has tripped or the fuse has blown.

-- Provide well-seated power plug connection; do not use an extension cord, which may not be rated for the high power draw of an air conditioner.
+- Provide a well-seated power plug connection; do not use an extension cord, which may not be rated for the high power draw of an air conditioner.

 - Reset the circuit breaker or replace the fuse for the air conditioner circuit.